 If you want more details about each machine, we recommend you rotate several different machines.

-- You can rotate multiple Scoreboards using the "Load Rotating Dash" functionality:
+- You can rotate multiple Scoreboards using the "Load Rotating Scoreboard" functionality:

 What data shows up on my Scoreboards?

 Scorecards can display data about utilization, downtime reasons, good/scrap parts and more.
 However, the Scoreboard will only as complete as your data logging.
 That's why we recommend utilizing Tallysheets in tandem with Scoreboards.